buildpacks/rfcs/text/0000-api-version-compat.md

 Buildpacks and platforms are likely to implement new APIs more slowly without a forcing function.

+If a buildpack or platform wishes to upgrade across several API versions, it may be difficult to easily discern the cumulative set of required changes from the spec alone.
+We can mitigate this with an upgrade guide in the docs.

 # Alternatives
 [alternatives]: #alternatives

 - Keep doing what we are doing
     - This will continue to cause pain for platform and buildpack authors
-- Do not allow breaking changes in the spec itself.
-Instead, add deprecations to the spec and print feature level deprecation warnings (the previous version of this RFC)
+- Do not allow buildpacks or platforms to select the API version.
+Instead, the lifecycle will always adhere to the latest version of the spec but allow for direct configuration of deprecation warnings to prevent ugly messages when a new lifecycle lands (the [previous version](https://github.com/buildpacks/rfcs/blob/121d7c56b427e55980617cc6f954b2ab02443708/text/0000-api-version-compat.md) of this RFC)

 # Prior Art
 [prior-art]: #prior-art

 - k8s [api versioning](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-versioning)
 > We chose to version at the API level rather than at the resource or field level to ensure that the API presents a clear, consistent view of system resources and behavior, and to enable controlling access to end-of-life and/or experimental APIs. ...
 Note that API versioning and Software versioning are only indirectly related

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions